toisondor/parsing-bible-moralisee/README.md

-# Parsing the *Bible Moralisée*, by Jesse D. Hurlbut
+# Parsing the *Bible Moralisée*, by Jesse David Hurlbut
 *Image coordinates for subdividing source images of La Bible Moralisée on Gallica.bnf.fr*